Welcome from the Program Coordinator!

 Core courses in the curriculum are Families & Aging, Psychology of Aging, and Social Gerontology.
 You might also take courses like Issues in Human Growth & Development, Developmental Psychology, Intro to Public Health, Issues in Family Policy, Perspectives on Death & Dying, Biomedical Ethics, Social Services for Older Adults, and Management of Family Resources.

-Does a student needs a minimum GPA to declare a major or minor in Gerontology at UNI?
+Does a student need a minimum GPA to declare a major or minor in Gerontology at UNI?

 No, there is not a minimum GPA to declare or maintain a major or minor in Gerontology.
 However, students should be aware of the UNI Registrar's Office policies on academic probation and suspension.